hdShang/arxiv-daily/docs/cs-CV/2025-11-25/papers/251120032v1-tell-model-where-to-look-mitigating-hallucinations-in-mllms-by-visio.md

 ---
 layout: default
-title: Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention
+title: "Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention"
 ---

 # Tell Model Where to Look: Mitigating Hallucinations in MLLMs by Vision-Guided Attention